 Moving Costs - Legal Fees

 These legal costs can often be substantial, increase inline with property value and will vary depending on the property location.

 The table below will help you identify some of the most common legal costs when moving home.
 The figures are based on a property valued at £245000 with a postcode of EX15.
-The stamp duty cost assumes the purchase completes before April 1st 2016.
-For additional property the SDLT cost will be higher from April 2016.
+The stamp duty cost assumes ownership is limited to a single property and the purchaser is not a first time buyer.

 For current SDLT calculations please use our instant Stamp Duty Calculator.

 |House Search Fees||£130|